terzioglan/PepperDialogue/moduleDemos/README.md

 ```bash
 conda activate pepperDia-py3
 ```
-Make sure to enter your OpenAI credentials as described in the [main readme file](../README.md#L25).
+Make sure to provide your OpenAI credentials as described in the [main readme file](../README.md#L25).

 ## Realtime API WebSocket demo
 To interact with the OpenAI Realtime servers through text, run